 Another aspect of this mission involves prioritizing local partnerships that will yield more teacher professional development opportunities targeted at local teachers.
 Teachers then spend time at LIGO's Science Education Center, where physical science concepts are explored as they relate to the overall LIGO project.

-In the future the SEC will need to retain the ability to involve LIGO in new and innovative outreach work as it becomes available while at the same time serving the core audiences.
+In the future the SEC will need to retain the ability to involve LIGO in new and innovative outreach work as such opportunities arise, while at the same time serving its core audiences.